djalbat/the-occam-user-manual/understanding-grammars.md

                 "x"[name] [0]                                                                                   "ℕ"[type] [0]
 ```

-Exactly the same information can be extracted from this parse tree, even though the language is completely different.
+Exactly the same information can be extracted from this parse tree even though the language is completely different.
 The verifier could, for example, ascertain that this is indeed a variable declaration from the topmost `variableDeclaration` node.
 It could also extract that fact that the variable is called `n` and that the type is `ℕ`.